-The Global Development Network organizes a range of awards and contests to support early career researchers to conduct locally relevant research and make their findings known:
+The Global Development Network organizes a range of awards and contests to support early career researchers to conduct locally relevant research and make their findings known (See success stories):

-The Global Development Awards Competition, which include the Japanese Award for the Most Innovative Development Project and the Japanese Award for Outstanding Research on Development.
+The Global Development Awards Competition includes the Japanese Award for the Most Innovative Development Project and the Japanese Award for Outstanding Research on Development.
 These include significant prize monies, with a top prize of about $30,000 to winning entries.
 GDN organizes an annual, open call for proposals for prizes in each of these categories.
-The winners of the 2016 round were announced in Lima, Peru in March 2016.
+The winners of the 2017 round were announced in New Delhi, India in March 2017.
 Read more online or download the fact sheet on the competition here.

-The Japan Social Development Fund Award in which winners of the Most Innovative Development Project award are eligible to apply.
+The Japan Social Development Fund Award is an award in which winners of the Most Innovative Development Project award are eligible to apply.
 This award provides assistance to exceptionally marginalized and disadvantaged groups by supporting innovative development projects in developing countries.
 The top prize is usually US$ 200,000.
 Read more.

 GDN's Next Horizons Essay Contest Now closed, the contest invited original and innovative thinking to inform the ongoing discourse on development assistance and its role in post-2015 development finance.
 The international contest received 1,470 submissions from 142 countries around the world.
 Winning essayists continue to promote their ideas in top-rated development institutions with support from GDN.